dart-lang/site-www/src/content/get-dart/index.md

 ---
 title: Get the Dart SDK
-description: >-
-  Get the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
+description: Get the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
 channel-list: [Stable, Beta, Dev]
 js:
 - url: /assets/js/get-dart/install.js
+  defer: true
 ---

 This page describes how to download the Dart SDK.